Imbricaria annulata

 Imbricaria annulata, common name the ringed mitre, is a species of sea snail, a marine gastropod mollusk in the family Mitridae, the miters or miter snails.

 Description

 The length of the shell varies between 8 mm and 35 mm.

+The shell is subovate, pale rose, encircled with angular ridges, painted on the angles with interrupted red-brown lines.
+It is longitudinally striated between the ridges.